trusona/trusona-wordpress-plugin/readme.txt

 5. Security that works is security that people don’t work around.

 == Changelog ==
+= 2.0.2
+* Fixed login page rendering unstyled when the default form is disabled (wp_kses_post() was stripping the page's stylesheets and scripts)

 = 2.0.1
 * Fixed WordPress Plugin Check compliance issues
 * Added proper function prefixes for all global functions